Rafael10Diez/ML-RANS-Turbulence-Modeling-Variable-Property-Flows/README.md

 * Results are stored as plain JSON files (zip-compressed) for improved transparency and compatibility.

 ## How to use
-- To better understand the project, the Python code is split into 5 (sequential) subfolders:
+- For simplicity, the Python code is split into 5 (sequential) subfolders:

    a) `code/a_dns`:
      - Import reference DNS data considered in the study (from `data/input`).